jrpotter/notebook/notes/set/trees.md

 %%ANKI
 Basic
-The following two trees are equivalent when considered as what kind of trees?
+The following two trees are equivalent when considered as what (most specific) kind of trees?
 ![[ordered-rooted-tree-cmp.png]]
-Back: Rooted/free trees.
+Back: Rooted trees.
 Reference: Thomas H. Cormen et al., _Introduction to Algorithms_, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1712407152755-->
 END%%

 %%ANKI
 Basic
-The following two trees are different when considered as what kind of trees?
+The following two trees are different when considered as what (most general) kind of trees?
 ![[ordered-rooted-tree-cmp.png]]
 Back: Ordered trees.
 Reference: Thomas H. Cormen et al., _Introduction to Algorithms_, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).